OP-TEE/optee_os/README.md

 The software has been tested using:

 - STMicroelectronics b2020-h416 (orly-2) hardware (32-bits)
+- STMicroelectronics cannes family hardware (32-bits), on b2120.
+  This includes both h310 and h410 chip.
 - Some initial testing has been done using
 [Foundation FVP](http://www.arm.com/fvp), which can be downloaded free of charge.